HOA Maintenance Plan: How to Plan and Pay for Property Improvements

 Why are we always making last-minute repairs?

-Do these questions sound familiar?
-Whether you're a new association board member or you've volunteered for a while, HOA and high-rise building maintenance and capital improvements can feel overwhelming at times.
-Ultimately, you want to know what repairs or improvements you should make, when you should make them and how you'll pay for them.
+Any of these questions sound familiar?
+Whether you're a new association board member or been an involved volunteer for a while, community maintenance and capital improvements can feel overwhelming at times.
+Ultimately, you want to know what repairs or improvements you should make, when you should make them, and how you'll pay for them.

-It's no secret that consistent maintenance and capital improvements supported by sufficient reserves can lead to an increase in property values.
-Robert Nordlund, CEO of Association Reserves conducted a study in 2017 and found that associations with well-funded reserves (above 70% funded) averaged 12.6% higher property values than similar homes in associations with poorly funded reserves (0-30% funded)1.
+Consistent maintenance and capital improvements supported by sufficient reserves can lead to an increase in property values.
+In a study conducted in 2017 by Robert Nordlund, CEO of Association Reserves, experts at FirstService Residential found that associations with well-funded reserves above 70% averaged 12.6% higher property values than similar homes in associations with poorly funded reserves 30% or lower.1

 For a deeper dive into reserves and how to maximize your funds, read our article, Association Reserves: Beyond the Basics and Maximizing Funds.